Winchester, Virginia

-Winchester is the northwesternmost independent city in the Commonwealth of Virginia.
+Winchester is the northernmost independent city in the Commonwealth of Virginia, United States.
 It is the county seat of Frederick County, although the two are separate jurisdictions.
-The Bureau of Economic Analysis combines the city of Winchester with surrounding Frederick County for statistical purposes.
-As of the 2020 census, the city's population was 28,120.

-Winchester is the principal city of the Winchester, Virginia–West Virginia, metropolitan statistical area, which is a part of the Washington-Baltimore combined statistical area.
+As of 2020 United States census, the city's population was 28,120.
+It is the principal city of the Winchester metropolitan area with a population of just over 145,000 extending into West Virginia, which is a part of the Washington–Baltimore combined statistical area.
 Winchester is home to Shenandoah University and the Museum of the Shenandoah Valley.

 History

-Native Americans

 Indigenous peoples lived along the waterways of present-day Virginia for thousands of years before European contact.
+Archeological, linguistic, and anthropological studies have provided insights into their cultures.

+17th century

-Archeological, linguistic and anthropological studies have provided insights into their cultures.
-Though little is known of specific tribal movements before European contact, the Shenandoah Valley area, considered a sacred common hunting ground, appears by the 17th century to have been controlled mostly by the local Iroquoian-speaking groups, including the Senedo and Sherando.
+The Shenandoah Valley area, considered a sacred common hunting ground, appears by the 17th century to have been controlled mostly by the local Iroquoian-speaking groups, including the Senedo and herando.

 The Algonquian-speaking Shawnee began to challenge the Iroquoians for the hunting grounds later in that century.
 The explorers Batts and Fallam in 1671 reported the Shawnee were contesting with the Iroquoians for control of the valley and were losing.
-During the later Beaver Wars, the powerful Iroquois Confederacy from New York (particularly Seneca from the western part of the territory) subjugated all tribes in the frontier region west of the Fall Line.
+During the later Beaver Wars, the powerful Iroquois Confederacy from New York, including the Seneca from the western part of the territory, subjugated all tribes in the frontier region west of the fall line.

-By the time European settlers arrived in the Shenandoah Valley around 1729, the Shawnee were the principal occupants in the area around Winchester.
-During the first decade of white settlement, the valley was also a conduit and battleground in a bloody intertribal war between the Seneca and allied Algonquian Lenape from the north, and their distant traditional enemies, the Siouan Catawba in the Carolinas.
-The Iroquois Six Nations finally ceded their nominal claim to the Shenandoah Valley at the Treaty of Lancaster (1744).
-The treaty also established the right of colonists to use the Indian Road, later known as the Great Wagon Road.